 • Eilean Donan Castle

-• Arrival on the Isle of Skye
+• Arrival on the Isle of Skye and the Cuillin viewpoint at Sligachan

 • Portree

-• Day 4: Isle of Skye Explorations
+• Day 4: Isle of Skye explorations

 • Old Man of Storr and Loch Fada